-In this post, I want to go through some of the points I learned from my move from Blogger to WordPress to help you out should you decide to make the move yourself.
-If you found this post because you’re trying to figure out which platform to start with for your blog, my advice would be to just to start with a self-hosted WordPress environment from the beginning, to save yourself a headache further down the line when you dsecide you want to move!
+In this post, I want to go through some of the points I learned from moving from Blogger to WordPress to help you out should you decide to make the move yourself.
+If you found this post because you’re trying to figure out which platform to start with for your blog, my advice would be to just to start with a self-hosted WordPress environment from the beginning, to save yourself a headache further down the line when you decide you want to move!

 Why Move from Blogger to WordPress?

 First, let’s look at a few reasons you might want to move from Blogger to WordPress in the first place.
 There are a number of these.

 The most important reason to have a self-hosted blog is that you have total control over it.
 With a blog on Google owned Blogger, if you happen to violate the Blogger terms of service, they can just shut you down.
 And I don’t know about you, but I’ve never had much luck getting hold of anyone at Google to get them to resolve an issue, so I can’t see them being much help if they chose to shut me down someday.

 If you are playing by the rules, it is of course unlikely to happen.
 In addition, any host can shut you down for violating their terms of service.
 The advantage of WordPress is that you have access to the whole stack, meaning you can have a backup of your whole site and database, meaning you could easily move your whole site to another host somewhere else.
 If Google shuts your Blogger account down for some reason, it’s not a simple matter of launching your site elsewhere, as everything is proprietary to Blogger.

 SEO, or Search Engine Optimisation, is the art of tailoring the content you write so that is more likely to be found by search engines such as Google.
 SEO can be tricky, and Blogger is not the easiest platform for creating properly optimised posts.
 Of course, this is offset a little bit by the fact that since Google owns Blogger, it will index your new Blogger post very quickly.